Apple clarifies: "Ted Lasso" star Nick Mohammed in short film on data protection

 Translation: machine translated

 Apple has been trying to distinguish itself from the competition with the topic of data protection for several years.
-A new short film is supposed to show that privacy is better protected with them.
+A new short film is intended to show that their privacy is better protected.
 And a new offer in the Apple Stores.

 This January week at Apple is all about privacy for users - and protecting their data.
-The company has introduced iOS and iPadOS 16.3.
+The company has unveiled iOS and iPadOS 16.3.
 This includes end-to-end encryption for the first time.
-It better protects photos in the cloud or the iCloud backups from unauthorised access.
-However, this additional security has to be activated manually in the iCloud settings.
+It protects photos in the cloud or iCloud backups better against unauthorised access.
+However, this additional security must be activated manually in the iCloud settings.

-Newly, Apple offers to use security keys as a second factor.
+Apple now offers the option of using security keys as a second factor.
 This allows hardware keys to be linked to the Apple ID.
 You then need this to authenticate yourself on your Apple device.
 Such hardware keys are also available in our shop.

 Short film and courses to raise awareness

-So Apple is investing in concrete features, and also in measures to make more users aware of data protection and privacy.
-For example, the company is presenting a short film.
+Apple is therefore investing in specific features and also in measures to sensitise more users to data protection and privacy.
+The company is presenting a short film.
 The main actor is Nick Mohammed, who became known through the Apple TV series "Ted Lasso".
-In "A Day in the Life of an Average Guy's Data", you as a viewer learn where in everyday life your privacy is concretely at risk - and of course what you can do about it.
+In "A day in the life of an average guy's data", you as a viewer learn where your privacy is specifically at risk in everyday life - and, of course, what you can do about it.
 With Apple features, of course.
-Still, the almost six minutes don't feel like flat advertising.
+Nevertheless, the almost six minutes don't feel like flat adverts.

-The short film is also available in German dub (here), in Italian (here) and in French (here).
+The short film is also available in German dubbing (here), in Italian (here) and in French (here).

 Protection within the Apple universe

-For Apple itself, which has so far been rather a small player in the advertising market despite five billion dollars in revenue in 2022, the increased data protection has hardly any negative effects.
-But the company can improve its position because it has exclusive access to the usage data in its own apps - the so-called first party cookies.
-However, the announcement of the privacy offensive did not include a word about the company's own plans to expand its advertising business.
+For Apple itself, a rather small player in the advertising market despite five billion dollars in revenue in 2022, the increased data protection has hardly any negative effects.
+However, the company can improve its position because it has exclusive access to usage data in its own apps - so-called first-party cookies.
+However, no mention was made of its own plans to expand its advertising business during the announcement of the privacy offensive.

 15 people like this article